Nima-Fr/TryHackMe/Daily_Bugle/README.md

 # [Task 1] Deploy

-We start with a nmap scan.
+We start with an Nmap scan and it shows three open ports:
+* 22 ssh
+* 80 http
+* 3306 mysql

 ~~~
 PORT     STATE SERVICE VERSION